-PCMCD implements an Integrated Mosquito Management program that is environmentally friendly and a well-balanced, scientific approach to controlling mosquitoes.
-PCMCD reduces mosquito populations in various ways, including aquatic weed management, the use of biological control agents, and insecticides, which can be effective in controlling mosquito larvae or mosquito adults.
-Mosquito populations can increase rapidly depending on flooding, tidal flows and general weather conditions.
-Mosquito populations must be constantly monitored to determine which species are infesting a particular area and to assure that control is carried out in the most efficient manner.
+Pasco County Mosquito Control District (PCMCD) implements an Integrated Mosquito Management (IMM) program that is environmentally friendly and a well-balanced scientific approach to controlling mosquitoes.
+PCMCD reduces mosquito populations in various ways, including aquatic weed management, the use of biological controls, and insecticides.
+Mosquito populations can increase rapidly depending on flooding, tidal flows, and general weather conditions.
+Mosquito populations must be monitored consistently to determine which species are infesting a particular area and to assure that control is carried out in the most efficient manner.

-There about 45 mosquito species in Pasco County and some of those species differ in habitat, behavior and preferred source of blood.
-Organized mosquito control is necessary because mosquitoes are not only a nuisance as biting insects, but are also involved periodically in transmitting diseases to humans and animals.
+There about 45 mosquito species in Pasco County and some of those species differ in habitat, behavior, and preferred bloodmeal.
+Organized mosquito control is necessary because mosquitoes are not only a nuisance as biting insects, but are also periodically involved in transmitting diseases to humans and animals.

 Mosquitoes are not only a nuisance as biting insects, but are also involved in transmitting diseases to humans and animals.

-A few mosquito species utilize plant roots of select invasive plants to obtain oxygen.
-The best way to control these species is by controlling the invasive weeds.
-If you see our airboats, Argo or Jon boat in your community water bodies, we are controlling mosquitoes by removing invasive, non-native weeds.
+A few mosquito species utilize roots of select invasive weeds to obtain oxygen and nutrients.
+The best way to control these mosquito species is using our airboats or Argos in your community water bodies to remove these invasive, non-native weeds.